 N.B.
 None of the ideas discussed herein have any impact on one’s ability to enjoy music.
 This article is concerned solely with enhancing the sound quality of your set-up and it’s crucial to see these two concepts as separate; the former clearly being more important.
 Owning hi-fi always involves some form of compromise, especially if you don’t have a dedicated room for it.
 However, owning such equipment means that the possibility to unlock the sonic benefits of music is at your disposal.
-The quest for sonic nirvana is one of balance.
+The quest for audio nirvana is one of balance.
 Simple awareness of the following practises will help even if you can’t implement them all.

 Establishing a record friendly environment: